GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-mig/README.md

 # GCE Managed Instance Group module

 This module allows creating a managed instance group supporting one or more application versions via instance templates.
-A health check and an autoscaler can also be optionally created.
+Optionally, a health check and an autoscaler can be created, and the managed instance group can be configured to be stateful.

 This module can be coupled with the [`compute-vm`](../compute-vm) module which can manage instance templates, and the [`net-ilb`](../net-ilb) module to assign the MIG to a backend wired to an Internal Load Balancer.
 The first use case is shown in the examples below.

+Stateful disks can be created directly, as shown in the last example below.

 ## Examples